the question is: who made this and why?

 I spent my first 24 years in the fine state of Wisconsin.
 I grew up a city kid, walking to school in Milwaukee.
 At my home state’s flagship university in Madison, I learned much about graphic design, politics, how to have a social life, and how to properly imbibe various kinds of intoxicating beverages (via trial and error).
 I learned enough about politics to swear it off as a possible career, and enough about graphic design to get a decent job.

-In 1999, for some reason, I left that perfectly good job, apartment, and group of friends behind and spent three cold years in Minnesota.
-(Okay, I moved there for a girl.)
-There, I had my first canvassing job and my first and maybe only government job.
+In 1999, I left that perfectly good job, apartment, and group of friends behind and spent three cold years in Minnesota.
+It was a learning experience.
+There, I had my first canvassing job and my first (non-student) government job.
 In August 2002, I left that perfectly good job behind and moved to California.
-(That second rash act, at least, was the end of that pattern and not the beginning.)

-I am a sports fan from a long line of sports fans, but similar to my love life, I am now a one-sport guy.
-It’s all baseball, all the time, for half the year, anyway.
+I am a sports fan from a long line of sports fans.
+In a development that is interestingly parallel to my love life, I have become a one-sport guy.
+That lucky sport is baseball.
 On and off throughout adulthood, I’ve considered the idea of simply not following sports; I compromised by devoting myself to just one.
-I am not sure if this reduced the overall amount of time I spend on sports or not, given my dynasty league, fantasy leagues, and partial season ticket.
+I am not sure if this reduced the overall amount of time I spend on sports or not, given my dynasty league, fantasy leagues, and frequent attendance at baseball games.
 But it’s fun and relaxing, and the camaraderie is first-rate.

 Listening to music (both live and recorded) and poorly playing guitar (left-handed) also rank high on my list of hobbies.
 I have to say I like TV — good TV, mostly.
 I think about writing and other creative pursuits a lot more than I actually… pursue them.
 My favorite expensive hobby is traveling; I’ve been everywhere, man.
 Not really, but I’ve been out of the country a couple times.

 I ride trains, buses, and two-wheeled conveyances.
 I am a skilled but infrequent operator of motor vehicles, so long as they don’t require me to do something so obsolete as to manually shift gears.
 In the summer of 2003, I sold the 1.7-ton monster in which I moved myself to the west coast.
 (I have virtually never looked back in regret at that transaction.)
-In return, I received the euphoria of being debt-free (for at least a little while).
+In return, I received the euphoria of being debt-free.

 Also, in 2011, I met my one true love, Dawn, and she is awesome!
 We got married in Oakland in 2013 on the best day of my life.
-It is 2016 and the honeymoon hasn’t stopped!
+It is 2017 and it feels like the honeymoon hasn’t stopped!

 Here is some more (essentially useless) information, for identification purposes only: